KaushikMaz/Investment_Analysis/README.md

 companies: A table with basic data of companies

   2. Sector Classification:
 mapping.csv: This file maps the numerous category names in the companies table(such 3D printing, aerospace, agriculture, etc.) to eight broad sector names.
-The purpose is to simplify the analysis into eight sector buckets, rather than trying toanalyse hundreds of them.
+The purpose is to simplify the analysis into eight sector buckets, rather than trying to analyse hundreds of them.